yungahui/yungahui/README.md

 ### 🫀 My Personal Future
 I'm passionate about applying human-centered approach to complex and societal issues.
-I curate papers related to **gender equity in technology** and share them on *[Instagram.](https://instagram.com/posthuman.archive)*
+I curate papers related to **gender equality in technology** and share them on *[Instagram.](https://instagram.com/posthuman.archive)*

 ### 📫 Get in Touch